Brasília: Costa plan

 Juscelino Kubitschek was elected President of Brazil in 1955.
 Upon taking office in January 1956, in fulfilment of his campaign pledge, he initiated the planning and construction of the new capital.
-The following year an international jury selected Lúcio Costa's plan to guide the construction of Brazil's new capital, Brasilia.
+The following year an international jury selected Lúcio Costa's plan to guide the construction of Brazil's new capital, Brasília.
 Costa was a student of the famous modernist architect Le Corbusier, and some of modernism's architecture features can be found in his plan.
 Costa's plan was not as detailed as some of the plans presented by other architects and city planners.
 It did not include land use schedules, models, population charts or mechanical drawings; however, it was chosen by five out of six jurors because it had the features required to align the growth of a capital city.
 Even though the initial plan was transformed over time, it oriented much of the construction and most of its features survived.

-Brasilia's accession as the new capital and its designation for the development of an extensive interior region inspired the symbolism of the plan.
+Brasília's accession as the new capital and its designation for the development of an extensive interior region inspired the symbolism of the plan.
 Costa used a cross-axial design indicating the possession and conquest of this new place with a cross, often likened to a dragonfly, an airplane or a bird.
 Costa's plan included two principal components, the Monumental Axis (east to west) and the Residential Axis (north to south).
 The Monumental Axis was assigned political and administrative activities, and is considered the body of the city with the style and simplicity of its buildings, oversized scales, and broad vistas and heights, producing the idea of Monumentality.
 This axis includes the various ministries, national congress, presidential palace, supreme court building and the television and radio tower.
-The Residential Axis was intended to contain areas with intimate character and is considered the most important achievement of the plan; it was designed for housing and associated functions such as local commerce, schooling, recreations and churches, constituted of 96 superblocks limited to six-story buildings and 12 additional superblocks limited to three-story buildings; Costa's intention with superblocks was to have small self-contained and self-sufficient neighborhoods and uniform buildings with apartments of two or three different categories, where he envisioned the integration of upper and middle classes sharing the same residential area.
+The Residential Axis was intended to contain areas with intimate character and is considered the most important achievement of the plan; it was designed for housing and associated functions such as local commerce, schooling, recreation and churches, constituted of 96 superblocks limited to six-story buildings and 12 additional superblocks limited to three-story buildings; Costa's intention with superblocks was to have small self-contained and self-sufficient neighborhoods and uniform buildings with apartments of two or three different categories, where he envisioned the integration of upper and middle classes sharing the same residential area.